 When we started saving for our travel career break, we were living in rented accommodation.
 When we both got new jobs, we had to move.
 This gave us an opportunity to reassess what we really needed from our home.

 We made a decision to live in a lower-cost area in order to save more.
 We knew it would be a temporary situation, and that we would be able to upgrade after our career break if that’s what we wanted.
 For the three years we lived there, Lisa had to commute for three hours per day to get to work and back.
 These are the kind of compromises you may have to make.
 Keep reminding yourself why you’re doing it and when it will come to an end.

 When you return home, you may find that travel has changed our perspective on this anyway.
 We’re now happy living in a smaller place in a slightly less desirable area if it means we can travel more in the future.

 Look for discount deals

-Even if you have very limited funds available each month, you can make your cash go further by seeking discount deals on experiences and activities.
+Even if you have very limited funds available each month, you can make your cash go further by seeking discount deals.
 There are several websites and services that offer voucher deals.
 Our go-to is Groupon.
 As a rule, we treat ourselves to a meal out together once a month, and we can do this while saving by finding Groupon deals for local restaurants.

 There’s a lot more than dining deals available too.
 Whether it’s cinema, gifts, home products, gadgets or whatever, you’ll probably find a discount on Groupon.

 Before we set off on our trip, we both got a Revolut card to manage our money abroad.
 Revolut is a digital bank that saves you money when abroad as it doesn’t charge for withdrawals up to a certain amount each month.

 It’s also got some great in-built features that helps to manage your money, such as quick top-up, segmented budgeting and instant spending notifications.